Lawrence Technological University

 Is Lawrence Technological University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Lawrence Technological University earn a median of $69,151, roughly in line with national averages for graduates.
+Ten years out, alumni of Lawrence Technological University earn a median of $69,151, roughly in line with the national average for college graduates.

 Earnings Trajectory